CS6620-S21/D4N-S3Select-Caching/README.md

 1. Run a simple S3 Select query on a CSV.
 2. The result must be stored in an .arrow file.
 3. Since Arrow is an in-memory format, use a reader to read and display the Arrow result.

+## Optional:
+If time permits, test the latency of an S3 Select request on a cached and an uncached object, and report the results.

 ## 6. Project Timeline